miguelraz/miguelraz.github.io/blog/parsingbasics.md

 That approach hits a roof of about ( ) according to these calculations by Daniel Lemire, an absolute pro at this sort of stuff.
 His team's approach let's them parse some formats at a whopping ( ) by using SIMD vectorization (aka, oodles of parallelism, very close to assembly level).
 We may cover that approach in a later post, but for now we'll be happy with Parsers.jl that does some clever byte-at-a-time optimizations to still get respectable for our needs.
+This post however will cover some of Julia's **multithreading** capabilities.
+This will help us leverage the fact that modern computers aren't getting much faster, but there are more processors we can use.

 ### Oooh - parsing tricks!